mel-project/bridge-sol/README.md

 ## Testing

-To run all tests, including tests which use foreign function interfaces to differentially fuzz test Solidity functions against reference implementations in Rust, you will first have to build the Rust project in `src/test/differentials` by running:
+To run all tests, including tests which use FFI to differentially fuzz test Solidity functions against reference implementations in Rust, you will first have to build the Rust project in `src/test/differentials` by running:
 ```
 $ cd src/test/differentials && cargo build && cd ../../..
 ```